tree12/PagingBlazor/README.md

 # PagingBlazor
-My inspiration of this project is from https://code-maze.com/blazor-webassembly-pagination/ And then I implement with repository pattern(Most of my projects use this pattern) so I create this project to show how to use repository pattern with paging, it useful for my projects so I want to share to all.
+My inspiration of this project is from <a href="https://code-maze.com/blazor-webassembly-pagination/"> Here </a>

+And then I implement with repository pattern(Most of my projects use this pattern) so I create this project to show how to use repository pattern with paging, it useful for my projects so I want to share to all.

 This project show how to retrieve tons of data.
 If we have a lot of data and we want to query all data to show in web at only one request, It can produce error or request time out.